 You can imagine the joy in our house now that we are eating bread again.
 However, we are limited in our joy simply because I can’t get my hands on a good quantity of grains to keep us in regular supply (though that is about to change).
 Azure, most of the time, is out of any grains I order.
 So that is hit or miss.
 And I only get to try once per month; long time in between orders.
 I was able to buy 3 pounds of hard white wheat from a friend.
 That went quickly, yet successfully.

 Next week, I will be receiving an order from Hummingbird Wholesale in Eugene.
 This is very exciting and I will tell you why.
-They now carry emmer wheat from Bluebird Grain Farms.
+They carry emmer wheat from Bluebird Grain Farms.
 This is an expensive grain, but Hummingbird’s price is lower than the commercial price.
 I called the farmer to inquire around a month ago.
 She was very friendly and told me that they have heard of gluten-intolerant folks eating emmer wheat successfully.
 It is an ancient variety; older than spelt or kamut and definitely older than today’s wheat.
 Its gluten content is not as high as today’s wheat.
 She told me that their customers have more success with bread baking when using a hotter-than-normal oven.
 (Pictured: Three loaves of sprouted spelt bread going into the oven.)